Earn a Game Development Degree Online

 The best game programming degree is the one that works best for you.
 That means taking several factors into consideration, such as cost, credibility, format (online versus in-person), staff and faculty and a whole host of other criteria.

 At SNHU, a private, nonprofit, accredited institution, our #1 goal is student success.

-In fact, it's a big reason why 96.5% of our students would recommend us.3
+Joe Primo '22 is one such student.
 "The BS in Game Programming and Development had it all," he said.
 "I was introduced to the more popular coding languages, and learned about the art of developing levels, landscapes and objects.
 This list goes on and on."

+Beyond the curriculum, Primo had a community of supporters at SNHU – even as an online student.
 "Without the instructors here I truly feel I would not have had such an amazing experience," he said.
-"The faculty here is above and beyond any Ivy league school, in my opinion."
+"The faculty here is above and beyond."

 Beyond support and course curriculum developed by industry experts, SNHU offers: